gambonny/valext/README.md

 })
 ```

-- ✅ Reads like a sentence: `extract(...).from(...)`
+- ✅ Fluent API that reads like intent — `extract(...).from(...)`
-- ✅ Logs **flattened** issues automatically via callback
+- ✅ Ergonomic structure for validation — no verbose branching or manual flattening
-- ✅ Reduces boilerplate and improves readability at the point of validation
+- ✅ Structured error handling — pass a callback to receive flattened issues

 ---